Category Archives: Norwegian Royals

 Carl’s nephew King Gustav IV Adolf, 1809; Credit – Wikipedia

 Provoked by the disaster in Finland, a group of noblemen started a coup d’état that deposed King Gustav IV Adolf.
 On March 13, 1809, a group of conspirators broke into the royal apartments at Gripsholm Castle and imprisoned Gustav Adolf and his family.
-Prince Carl, Gustav Adolf’s uncle, agreed to form a provisional government and the Swedish parliament, the Riksdag, gave their approval for the coup.
+Prince Carl, Gustav Adolf’s uncle, agreed to form a provisional government, and the Swedish parliament, the Riksdag, approved the coup.
 Gustav Adolf abdicated on March 29, 1809, thinking if he did so, his son would become king.
 However, on May 10, 1809, the Riksdag proclaimed that all members of Gustav Adolf’s family had forfeited their rights to the throne.
 After accepting a new liberal constitution, Prince Carl was proclaimed King Carl XIII of Sweden on June 6, 1809.
 In December 1809, King Gustav IV Adolf and his family were sent into exile.

 Carl was 60 years old and not in good health.
 In November 1809, he had a stroke and was not able to participate in the government while he recuperated.
 Since all of King Gustav IV Adolf’s descendants had been declared ineligible to succeed to the Swedish throne and Carl was childless, a new heir had to be found.
 Prince Carl August of Schleswig-Holstein-Sonderburg-Augustenburg, the 41-year-old son of Friedrich Christian I, Duke of Schleswig-Holstein-Sonderburg-Augustenburg and Princess Charlotte of Schleswig-Holstein-Sonderburg-Plön, was chosen to be the Crown Prince of Sweden.
 The new Crown Prince arrived in Sweden in January 1810, but he died from a stroke on May 28, 1810.

 The Swedes had the idea to offer the position of Crown Prince to one of Napoleon’s Marshals.
-Jean Baptiste Bernadotte, who had been appointed Marshal of France in 1804, was well-liked in Sweden, particularly because of his considerate treatment of Swedish prisoners during the recent war with Denmark.
-In addition, he was related to Napoleon through his wife Désirée Clary, whose sister Julie Clary was married to Napoleon’s brother, Joseph Bonaparte.
+Jean Baptiste Bernadotte, appointed Marshal of France in 1804, was well-liked in Sweden, particularly because of his considerate treatment of Swedish prisoners during the recent war with Denmark.
+In addition, he was related to Napoleon through his wife Désirée Clary, whose sister Julie Clary was married to Napoleon’s brother Joseph Bonaparte.
 Désirée had previously been engaged to Napoleon.
 Bernadotte already had a son Oscar, born in 1799, who could continue the succession.
 On August 21, 1810, the Swedish Riksdag of the Estates elected Bernadotte as Crown Prince.
 He arrived in Stockholm in November 1810 and was formally adopted by King Carl XIII, taking the name Carl Johan, and converted from Roman Catholicism to Lutheranism.

 Jean Baptiste Bernadotte (King Carl XIV Johan of Sweden) as Crown Prince of Sweden; Credit – Wikipedia

-The new Crown Prince quickly took an active role in the Swedish government, particularly in the area of foreign policy.
+The new Crown Prince quickly took an active role in the Swedish government, particularly in foreign policy.
 He was actively involved in the events leading up to the Treaty of Kiel in 1814, in which Denmark was forced to cede Norway to Sweden.
 Norway refused to accept the treaty at first, and the Crown Prince invaded, quickly suppressing the Norwegian forces.
 Soon, Norway became united with Sweden at the Convention of Moss.
 Unlike the previous union with Denmark, this was a personal union under a single sovereign, and Norway remained an independent state with its own constitution.
 King Carl XIII of Sweden also reigned as King Karl II of Norway.

 King Carl III, circa 1816; Credit – Wikipedia